philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to not overload yourself with journal reviews
 * How to start reviewing papers
 * How to become a journal editor, and how to rise as an editor
-* How to deal with the university bureaucracy - reimbursements, travel authorization etc. pp. (thanks Rachel Schwartz/@rachelss!)
+* How to deal with the university bureaucracy - reimbursements, travel authorization etc. pp. (thanks Asst Prof Rachel Schwartz/@rachelss!)

 # Funding